 - Use your device's back button to minimize the pop-up, press it again to close the pop-up, and press it a third time to close the list of features at the volcano's location.

-- Use Bookmarks to return to the default extent of the map.
+- Tap Overflow and use Bookmarks to return to the default extent of the map.

-- Select a lava flow hazard zone, for example, the Kohala Coast, the red area around Hualalai.
+- Tap a lava flow hazard zone, for example, the Kohala Coast, the red area around Hualalai.

-Similar to when you selected the volcano, you may see multiple features at this location.
-If so, select the hazard area you are interested in.
+Similar to when you tapped the volcano, you may see multiple features at this location.
+If so, tap the hazard area you are interested in.

 If you aren't sure which areas are lava flow hazard zones, turn other layers in the map off to focus on the zones.
 Use Layers to turn off the other layers.

 - Similar to when you selected Mauna Loa, you see information about the hazard zone.
-You can view its media to see images, and select those images to see additional information about them.
+You can view its media to see images, and tap those images to see additional information about them.

 - On your own, learn more about the volcanoes, hazard zones, and emergency shelters on the map.
 Pinch and stretch with two fingers to zoom in and out on the map.